OlivierSohn/hamazed/README.md

 # Supported platforms

-Supported platforms are OSX and Linux.
+Supported client platforms are OSX and Linux (but see the rendering limitation).

 # Packages